wsdjeg/SpaceVim/docs/quick-start-guide.md

 ## Learning SpaceVim

+- [SpaceVim video tutorial](../video-tutoral/): official video tutorial for SpaceVim
-- [SpaceVim Documentation](../documentation).
+- [SpaceVim Documentation](../documentation/).
 Also known as "The Book", The SpaceVim Documentation will introduce you to the main topics important to using SpaceVim.
 The book is the primary official document of the language.
 - [Hack-SpaceVim](https://github.com/Gabirel/Hack-SpaceVim).
 Tell you how to hack SpaceVim.